Euston Tap, NW1 2EF

 - noon-late Mon-Sun

 'Craft beer'-focused pub near Euston Station, located in the west gatehouse by the entrance to the bus station, on Euston Road.
-It opened in November 2010 and is faced by a sister pub originally dedicated to cider (The Cider Tap) but will convert in Autumn 2016 to focus on beers from the north of England (The Northern Tap).
-A sister bar is the Waterloo Tap.
+It opened in November 2010 and is faced by a very similar sister pub originally dedicated to cider (The Cider Tap) but later converted to cask and keg beers and now known as the East Lodge.
+Another sister bar is the Waterloo Tap.

 The building is Grade II heritage listed, which means minimal changes can be made to the fabric of the building, accounting for some of the building's oddities.
 The pub is on two floors.
 The bar is on the ground floor, in the centre of the square space, with beer fridges behind, and bar stool seating only.
 There are no tables downstairs, only standing/leaning room along the walls.
 The upstairs level, accessed via a circular iron staircase, has tables with banquette seating around the barely-decorated walls (architectural plans are the concession to artwork), no windows (except for a skylight), a single unisex toilet and another with only a urinal (due to lack of space).
 Outside is a small garden area with some cover available and more seating than is available inside.